rahulk15/cementStrengthPrediction/README.md

 ## Features related with Target column
-#### Well the relationship doesn't look particularly linear but we will try using Linear Regression and see how it works on our data.
-We will also Random forest regressor and compare our results from both the models.
+#### The relationship doesn't look particularly linear, but we will try using Linear Regression and see how it works on our data.
+We will also use a Random forest regressor and compare our results from both models.
 <p align="center">
 <img src="https://github.com/rahulk15/images/blob/main/cement%20correltion.png" alt="command">
 </p>